jlgriff/civ4-map-from-topography/README.md

 ### Aspect Ratio

-One last thing: a Civ4 map must follow one of the allowed aspect ratios in order to load.
-It doesn't have to be one of these sizes, but must follow the same ratio.
-These aspect ratios are as follows:
+A Civ4 map must follow one of the allowed aspect ratios in order to load.
+It doesn't have to be one of these exact sizes, but it still must follow the same ratio.

+e.g. Since an allowed aspect ratio is 8x5, a map can be 800x500.

+The standard map sizes and their aspect ratios are as follows:
  1. 40x24   (5x3)
  2. 52x32   (13x8)
  3. 64x40   (8x5)